Delaware River: History

 Benjamin West's painting, The Treaty of Penn with the Indians (1771–1772), depicts the 1683 Treaty of Shackamaxon between William Penn and Tamanend, the chief of the Lenape's Turtle Clan.
 Voltaire referred to it as "the only treaty never sworn to and never broken."

 At the time of the arrival of the Europeans in the early 17th century, the area near the Delaware River was inhabited by the Native American Lenape people, who called the Delaware River Lënapei Sipu, meaning "Lenape river", or Lenape Wihittuck, which means "the rapid stream of the Lenape".
 The Delaware River played a key factor in the economic and social development of the Mid-Atlantic region.

-In the seventeenth century it provided the conduit for colonial settlement by the Dutch (New Netherland) and the Swedish (New Sweden).
+In the 17th century, the river provided the conduit for colonial settlement by the Dutch (New Netherland) and the Swedish (New Sweden).
 Beginning in 1664, the region became an English possession as settlement by Quakers established the colonies of Pennsylvania (including present-day Delaware) and West Jersey.
 In the eighteenth century, cities like Philadelphia, Camden (then Cooper's Ferry), Trenton, Wilmington and New Castle were established upon the Delaware and their continued commercial success into the present day has been dependent on access to the river for trade and power.
 The river provided the path for the settlement of northeastern Pennsylvania's Lehigh Valley, and northwestern New Jersey by German Palatine immigrants—a population that became key in the agricultural development of the region.